Date/time features

 function, so the corresponding SQL output has the date

 keyword prepended to the value string (per the "postgresql" preset).
-The "mathNotDate" rule value does not match the pattern and is therefore processed by the default SQL rule processor.
+The "mathNotDate" rule value does not match the pattern and is processed by the default SQL rule processor.

 // Returns true if the value appears to be an ISO date-only string (YYYY-MM-DD)